 From steam engines to smartphones, each revolutionary shift has redefined our lives, only to become another stepping stone in humanity’s endless transformation.
-As AI has us dreaming big again, we’re left to wonder: Have we been here before?
+As AI has us dreaming big again, we’re left to wonder: have we been here before?

 Society-shaking innovations were once so rare we called them revolutions, and revolutions they were.
 The agricultural revolution, the scientific revolution, the industrial revolution – these were all tectonic shifts that changed the course of humanity.
 On their heels came steam, electricity, planes, cars, and atom splitting.
 Once solid-state transistors put radios in our pockets, the pace of revolution exploded, doubling in step with semiconductor speeds.